zephos-io/funnelbase/README.md

 # Funnelbase

-High performance microservice for rate limiting and caching of outbound requests
+High performance microservice for rate limiting and caching of outbound requests written in Go

 ## Context